Christmas day celebrations at Kizhakkambalam by migrant workers turns violent, police attacked | Law-Order

 - India

-Christmas day celebrations on Saturday night by migrant labourers from the north east part of India at Kizhakkambalam area of Ernakulam district turned violent, leading to several policemen being brutally assaulted and two police jeeps badly damaged, with one set on fire, a senior company official said.
+Christmas day celebrations by migrant labourers from the north east part of India at Kizhakkambalam area of Ernakulam district turned violent, leading to several policemen being brutally assaulted and two police jeeps badly damaged, with one set on fire, police said on Sunday.

+Rural SP K Karthik told the media that two cases have been lodged in connection with the incident on December 25 night and the investigation was going on to identify all those involved in it and to collect evidence.

 However, when the police arrived, the ''uncontrollable'' workers brutally attacked the officers, who were forced to retreat to safety, leaving their vehicles behind.